eriknguyen/react-redux-medium-clone/README.md

     - `common.js` reducer for app name
     - `auth.js` reducer contains auth-specific logic
     - Use `combineProducers()` to build in `store.js`
     - Modify `mapStateToProps` function for all components that use combined reducers

+  * Wiring up the Login Form
+    - Add `post` function to agent and use it to create `Auth.login` function in `agent.js`
+    - Hook `Login` component to Redux
+      - Pull in state from `auth` reducer in `mapStateToProps()`
+      - Add `mapDispatchToProps` function for `Login` component to dispatch different events: update field, submit
+    - Create new `ListErrors` component to show error messages, used by login form